cauechc/bankapp/README.md

 - **Filter History:** Filter the transaction history based on various criteria.
 - **Chart:** Generate visual charts to analyze account or transaction data.

+## Project Structure

+bankapp/
+│
+├── templates.py/                # Entry point of the application
+├── models.py              # Contains the data models (e.g., Account)
+├── view.py/              # Business logic (account creation, deactivation, transfer, etc.)
+├── venv/          # Python environment that contains its own interpreter and installed packages, ensuring that dependencies required by this project don’t conflict with those from other projects or the system-wide Python installation.
+└── README.md              # This file

 ## Getting Started

 ### Prerequisites